 James E. Groves, MD, is a Harvard psychiatrist and author at Massachusetts General Hospital and Associate Clinical Professor at the Harvard Medical School.
 In 1978, Dr. Groves published the landmark article “Taking Care of the Hateful Patient” in the New England Journal of Medicine, which became one of the most cited articles in the psychiatric literature on the doctor-patient relationship.
-He is the author of the Harvard Medical School Guide to Yogaand an expert contributor to the Huffington Post.
+He is the coauthor of the Harvard Medical School Guide to Yogaand an expert contributor to the Huffington Post.
+His upcoming book, Hamlet on the Couch: What Shakespeare Taught Freud will be released in 2018 by Routledge, Taylor & Francis.

 Dr. Groves has provided psychotherapy in Boston for over 40 years and continues to teach and mentor psychiatry residents at Harvard.
 He has an active psychotherapy practice and is the Medical Director of Interpersonal Psychotherapy Program and Hospital Education Policy Committee member at Massachusetts General Hospital.
 Dr. Groves has been a member of American Board of Psychiatry and Neurology since 1979.